 Average Email Response Time By Industry

-According to a study by HiverHQ, the average response time for a customer or potential customer emailing a Corporate Travel business is 36 hours.
+According to a study by HiverHQ, the average response time for a customer or potential customer emailing a corporate business is 36 hours.

-The Finance industry is enormously populated with ads, affiliates, promoted content, etc. and getting a lead is tough enough – so why wait to respond to them once you have them on the hook and risk them wriggling off?
+The Finance industry is enormously populated with ads, affiliates, promoted content, etc. so getting a lead is tough enough.
+Why wait to respond to them once you have them on the hook and risk them dropping off?

-Faster response time would ensure that all that advertising spend doesn’t go to waste.
+A faster response time would guarantee that all that advertising spend doesn’t go to waste.